mikef5410/HomeSweetHome/README.md

 They will be added to the ssh-agent in order for git to be able to clone.
 Enjoy!

+# HomeSweetHome and homeshick #

+HomeSweetHome was created to allow an install and update functionality to be included into homeshick.
+Later on some other functions where added like the briefcase support, export and changes.

 # homeshick and homesick #
 The original goal of homeshick was to mimick the functionality of [homesick](https://github.com/technicalpickles/homesick) so that it could be a drop-in replacement.